 From a very early age I have dreamed of being able to create a garment from the very start to the very end of the process.
 Having my own sheep, harvesting their fleece, spinning the wool, weaving or knitting the yarn and creating a finished product.
-My long-term goal is to have the fleece spun into yarn which I can then use to weave tweed on my Hattersley loom to create shawls, bags, scarves, blankets and more!
+I have now achieved my long-term goal to have the fleece spun into yarn which we used to weave tweed on my Hattersley loom to create shawls, bags, scarves, blankets and more!
 Handwoven tweed which I can also make into bespoke clothing, home wear and accessories just get in touch.
 For more information check out my Gotland Tweed page!
 I have also handspun and knitted a beautiful lace shawl from two of my Hebridean fleeces

 Meet The Sheep

 I got the chance in 2020 to purchase a local croft when the owners moved off the island.
 And in the October my first flock of sheep arrived.
 10 Hebridean ewes purchased from a local crofter.
 We lost one to a sudden bacterial infection, it turns out we should have vaccinated them against these types of bacteria but I hadn't known about it, the learning process in action.
 The remaining 9 were then vaccinated!

 Tupping (mating the ewes) normally starts early to mid November but due to a miss-commuication the ram I had intended to borrow never arrived so in December/January they were tupped by a Vallais Blacknose ram borrowed from a friend.
 The ewes were then scanned in the spring but unfortunately only one scanned as in lamb.
 So I decided to buy five new ewes who were in lamb so that I would be able to get some experience in lambing and have some lambs!